lengfc09/lengfc09.github.io/_posts/2020-07-20-Mathematics_and_statistics_for_FRM3.md

 Because of the exponent on R, the relationship between D and R is clearly nonlinear.
 Still, the relationship between D and $R^{3/4}$ is linear.

-2) As specified, the model implies that the linear relationship should **be true for all values of D and R**.
-In practice, we often **only require that the relationship is linear within a given range**.
+2) As specified, the model implies that the linear relationship should *be true for all values of D and R*.
+In practice, we often only require that the relationship is linear within a given range.

 ##### A2: independence between ε and X